Dam at Lock 38 Rehabilitation

 February 12, 2020 - Community Update: Dam Demolition to Begin

 The Dam at Lock 38 was originally constructed in 1908 and has only undergone one minor rehabilitation since then.
-This project entails planning and procurement of specialized design services and then subsequent work undertaken in the coming years.
-Investigations conducted over the winter of 2017 determined that the Dam at Lock 38 will require a replacement.
+Investigations conducted over the winter of 2017 determined that the Dam at Lock 38 required replacing.

 May 16, 2017 - Community Update: Talbot Area